Running Barkd in a TEE: Hardware-protected keys in the cloud

 Where the trust model still has gaps

 The trust boundary is also wider than SGX or Nitro: the entire guest kernel sits inside the TEE, not just the Barkd process.
 A kernel exploit inside the VM would expose the keys.
-For a single-purpose VM running nothing but Barkd, the kernel attack surface is minimal, but it's worth being upfront about what's protected and what isn't.
+For a single-purpose VM running nothing but Barkd, the kernel attack surface is minimal, but it's important to be aware about what's protected and what isn't.

 $63 a month, less than half the Nitro setup

-That's the convenience of a hosted wallet with a trust model much closer to self-custody.
-The gap between this research and that product is mostly engineering, not unsolved cryptography.
-The hard part, running Barkd in a TEE with hardware-protected keys, already works.
-What's left is locking down the image, building the attestation pipeline, and packaging it into something customers can verify without needing to understand SEV-SNP internals.
+The goal of this work was to lay the groundwork for getting a hosted wallet with a trust model much closer to self-custody.
+To productize this, there's still a lot of engineering work to solve, like locking down the image, building the attestation pipeline, and packaging it into something customers can verify without needing to understand SEV-SNP internals.
+But I hope this project demonstrated it can work, and without any new cryptography.